garrandall/popular-music-data/tracks/better-use-your-head-little-anthony-and-the-imperials.md

 You won't be losin' it, so use your head

 Why don't you use your head
-Ahh, I just wanna make you
+Ah, I just wanna make you
 Better turn around what you're sayin'
 Better use your head before it's too late and I'm gone Better use your head